borumlab/response/README.md

     ## Enter here: yes

-If you were to type no here, we would skip this step and move on to the calculation of med response.
+If you were to type no here, we would skip this step and move on to the calculation of med score.
 If you typed yes, you will be asked where you would like to save the file.

+    ## [1] "Type 'yes' if you wish to save the MED_LOAD file in the same folder as this patient's MED_DATA_SOURCE table.
+Type 'no' if it is in a different folder"

+    ## Enter here: no

     ## [1] "Input the directory that you wish to save this patient's MED_LOAD file from"